 Sure, the actual lightsaber is expensive, the shipping is expensive, and the accessories are expensive.
 However, you didn’t only pay for a toy.

-You also paid for a stage-worthy interactive experience.
+You also paid for a stage-worthy interactive building experience.

-The entire build can take up to an hour.
-This is not because buiding is so complex or difficult, instead, it is because the cast on Batuu direct you in a role play experience.
+The entire process can take up to an hour.
+Building is not complex or difficult, but the price tag for building a lightsaber includes a unique role play experience.

-My son (the builder in this case) and my husband still have secret sayings between them learned in Savi’s workshop.
+My son (the builder in this case) and my husband still have secret sayings between them learned in their personal experience at Savi’s workshop.
 They remember what they did and what they built, but they created a magical memory together that is far more valuable than the toy itself.

 Is building a lightsaber at Savi’s Workshop worth it?

-What you really want to know though is whether Savi’s workshop is worth it.
+What you really want to know though is whether the additional cost and time spent at Savi’s workshop is worth it.

 I mean, you spent thousands of dollars on a Disney vacation, hundreds of dollars just to get into the park, and now you are going to spend time and more money on an add-on?